Social Media Consultant

 If you find a consultant that has expertise in your industry, you have an advantage.
 Especially if you know their client had a successful social media campaign or presence.

-4. How open is your consultant?
+4. How open is your social media manager?

 Ask them what they’d do if you signed their services.
 What would be the first item on the checklist?
 It’s a simple way to put your consultant on the spot and see how creative they are.

 Take a lot of notes in your initial consultation.
 Consultants understand that sometimes you don’t gel with a client.
 That doesn’t mean you shouldn’t give them the best advice possible to help them.

 A lot of consultants will be quick to take work but you need to be sure you agree a reporting structure you’re happy with.
 When you agree your KPi’s, you need to ensure you have a way of tracking them.